Current Real Estate License Renewal Cycle (2022-2024)

 Where can I find transcripts for the continuing education courses I’ve taken?

-• There is no central location for all real estate licensees’ transcripts.
-The Pennsylvania State Real Estate Commission requires licensees to keep track of your continuing education credits.
+There is no central location for all real estate licensees’ transcripts.
+The Pennsylvania State Real Estate Commission requires licensees to keep track of their continuing education credits.
 Individual schools issue their own transcripts.
-If you do not have a record, you will need to contact each real estate school where you completed courses.
+If you do not have a record, you must contact each real estate school where you completed courses.
 PAR does not maintain transcripts for other real estate schools.

 Where can I find transcripts for the courses I took at Triple Play?